Tuition fee-paying students

 Obligation to pay application fees and tuition fees

-According to Swedish law, a person who is not a citizen of Sweden, another EEA member country, or Switzerland, is subject to application fees and tuition fees in Sweden.
-There are, however, a large number of exceptions to this rule.
-A common denominator among these exceptions is that the student must have a residence permit on grounds other than studies in Sweden.
+According to Swedish law, a person who is not a citizen of Sweden, another EEA member country, or Switzerland, is subject to pay application fees and tuition fees in Sweden.
+There are, however, exceptions to this rule.
+A common denominator among these exceptions is that the student must have a residence permit based on grounds other than studies in Sweden.

 Conditioned admission on paid tuition fees